 Metal Detecting Old Railroad Tracks and Camps

-If you are looking for new sites to go metal detecting, consider searching old railroad tracks and camps.
-They are often great places for finding old coins and relics because they have a lot of history.
-These areas may have old bunk houses where railroad workers stayed, small hotels and stores that were created for the semi-transient lifestyle that those workers lived, and supply bunkers where tools and such were kept.
+If you’re looking for new sites to metal detect, consider old railroad tracks and camps.
+They’re often great places for finding old coins and relics because they have a lot of history.
+These areas may have old bunk houses where railroad workers stayed, small hotels and stores that were created for the semi-transient lifestyle that those workers lived, and supply bunkers where tools were kept.
 These camps saw a great deal of activity and can be hot spots for finding historical treasure.

-You might be wondering how to find old railroad camps to hunt.
-It’s likely going to take some research.
+You might wonder how you can find old railroad camps to hunt.
+It’ll likely take some research.
 There are a couple of resources that will help you.
-One is a book called, Right-of-Way A Guide to Abandoned Railroads in the United States, by Waldo Nielsen.
+One is a book called Right-of-Way: A Guide to Abandoned Railroads in the United States, by Waldo Nielsen.
 The book lists sites across the country where old railways and camps are located.
-Another resource for finding old railroad sites is the website, abandonedrails.com.
+Another resource for finding old railroad sites is the website abandonedrails.com.
 It provides a map of the U.S. with old railway sites marked.
-You can also visit your local library where there will be historical maps of your area that show where you might find abandoned tracks and camps close to home.
+You can also visit your local library where there will be historic maps of your area that show where you might find abandoned tracks and camps close to home.